 Devices used to test breath and blood has to be calibrated to ensure they put out reliable results.
 If not their results won’t stand in the court.You Weren’t Driving the Vehicle

 The basic argument of a DUI charge is that the driver shouldn’t have BAC levels of 0.08% and above or not be impaired.
 But if you weren’t actually driving the vehicle you can’t be charged for intoxication.
 If the police came to a scene and didn’t see the person actually sitting in the driver’s seat they can’t simply assume that you had been drinking and driving the vehicle.
 A witness’ testimony that you didn’t drive the vehicle is enough to get the charges against you dismissed.Police Report Isn’t Totally Accurate

 Police often tend to exaggerate in their reports to try and make sure that you are held guilty and punished accordingly.
-While the police representative in the court would rely on the report, your Pittsburgh DUI Lawyer would try and spot shortcomings in the police report.
-Any discrepancy found in the report is enough to get their entire testimony discredited to ensure that the charges don’t stand in the court.How a Lawyer Will Help
+While the police representative in the court would rely on the report, a DUI defense lawyer in Pittsburgh would try and spot shortcomings in the police report.
+Any discrepancy found in the report is enough to get their entire testimony discredited to ensure that the charges don’t stand in the court.How a Pittsburgh DUI Defense Attorney Will Help

 In most DUI cases the skills and expertise of your DUI Lawyer would come to your rescue.
 Your attorney would explore all defense options to protect your rights and interests.

 To get in touch and schedule a free initial consultation with an experienced DUI lawyer from Logue law, contact us online or call 1-844-PITT-DUI or 412-389-0805.